 Selling an engagement ring can carry a lot of weight.
-While we don't know exactly why you're selling your ring, we do know that coming to this conclusion was a hard choice for you.
+While we don't know exactly why you're selling your old wedding ring, we do know that coming to this conclusion was a hard choice for you.

 Before you sell your engagement ring, there are some steps you should take to get your ducks in a row.
-We will do a deeper dive on these topics further along in this article, but for those who are looking for the reader's digest version, here is a quick checklist of things you will need on how to sell diamond ring:
+We will do a deeper dive on these topics further along in this article, but for those who are looking for the reader's digest version, here is a quick checklist of things you will need on how to sell a luxury diamond ring:

 1) An Appraisal Of The Ring